Arjun-G-Ravi/AI-Notes/01_Machine Learning/04_Techniques and Terms/01_Feature Enginnering.md

 # Feature Engineering
 A feature vector is an ordered list of numerical properties of an observed phenomenon.
-It represents input features to a machine learning model that makes a prediction.
-The process of transforming raw data into a dataset that can be used by a ML model is called feature engineering.
+It represents input features to a machine learning model that makes a prediction. `The process of transforming raw data into a dataset that  are more suitable for modeling and machine learning is called feature engineering.`

 ## 1. One-Hot Encoding
 Some learning algorithms only work with numerical feature vectors.
 So we reperesent each class in  a feature as a separate feature and assign that feature to have 0 or 1.